2012 Summer Paralympics opening ceremony: Majesty

 The Queen (centre right) and Sir Philip Craven (centre left) arrive.

 Queen Elizabeth II and Sir Philip Craven entered the stadium, after they were seated the Union Flag was raised and the national anthem of the United Kingdom was played.
 Corporal of the Horse Brophy – The Household Cavalry Mounted Division; Lance Corporal Steane – Nijmegen Company, Grenadier Guards; Warrant Officer Vaughan – RM Poole; Chief Petty Officer Appleton – HMS Raleigh; Leading Hand Campbell – HMS Coniston; Warrant Officer Grundy – RAF Cranwell; Sergeant Hyde – RAF Valley; Lance Corporal O'Mahoney – The Household Cavalry Mounted Division; marched the flag to the flag pole under the leadership of Flight Lieutenant Marsden – RAF Halton.
 As they marched William Walton's "A Wartime Sketchbook" was heard.
 The flag was raised to the national anthem by Able Seaman Patel – HMS King Alfred; Corporal Penman – RAF Lossiemouth; Lance Corporal Peelo as a 430 strong choir performed the song and 12 people signed the song.
 Whilst the umbrellas in the centre of the stadium formed a representation of the flag.

 Spirit in Motion

 The Parade of Athletes then began.
 Teams entered in alphabetical order, according to the English language translation of their names.
 In accordance with tradition, the host country, Great Britain, marched into the stadium last.
 165 countries were to participate in the Paralympics.
 However, neither Botswana nor Malawi, who were due to participate for the first time, sent their delegations.
-During the parade, a mix of global music was played by local DJs DJ Walde, DJ Excalibah and Goldierocks.
+During the parade, a mix of global music was played by local DJs DJ Walde, DJ Excalibah, and Goldierocks.

-After the parade Denise Leigh, who is blind and was the winner of Channel 4's Operatunity, sung Wallen's new piece "Spirit in Motion."
+After the parade Denise Leigh, who is blind and was the winner of Channel 4's reality competition show Operatunity, sung Wallen's new piece "Spirit in Motion."
 Leigh was joined by deaf actress Deepa Shastri who signed the lyrics.